 For Sea-based operations, ESSCOM have two mobile seabases, a permanent seabase, two island forward operating bases and a large fleet of patrol boats, which Sealegs are now a part of.

-In March, 2016, Sealegs delivered five highly specialised 7.7m Full Width Console RIB craft to ESSCOM to use as patrol craft.
-The craft were customised with transom towers to allow for 4G Radar units and signal lights, as well as custom markings to label the craft as belonging to ESSCOM.
-The craft were also custom fitted with bimini canopies, full black paint on the craft, peripherals and outboard as well as Joltrider™ commercial seats.
+In March, 2016, Sealegs delivered five highly specialised 7.7m Full Width Console RIB to ESSCOM to use as patrol boats.
+The boats were customised with transom towers to allow for 4G Radar units and signal lights, as well as custom markings to label the boat as belonging to ESSCOM.
+The boats were also custom fitted with bimini canopies, full black paint on the boat, peripherals and outboard as well as Joltrider™ commercial seats.

 The electronic package on the boat includes the aforementioned radar, 12" GPS/chart plotter, a pair of variable-direction flood lights, siren and VHF including AIS and loudspeaker.

-In other words, the craft were built to purpose with the demands of the ESSCOM project in mind.
+In other words, the boats were built to purpose with the demands of the ESSCOM project in mind.